 Ferrets are susceptible to heartworm infestation.
 To prevent this a monthly heartworm prevention product is recommended.
-Revolution® is the most commonly used product and is available from all reputable ferret veterinarians.
-The Revolution® dose for ferrets is 6-18mg/kg.
+Revolution® is the most commonly used product and is available from most ferret veterinarians.
 We can help work out how much to give your ferret at their annual check up however most adult ferrets can have one whole puppy or kitten revolution dose.

+www.unusualpetvets.com.au

 Once the dose is calculated the liquid is then applied onto the skin in between their shoulder blades or on the back of their neck.
 Revolution® also works to prevent fleas and other parasites that may attempt to live on or in your ferret.
 If Revolution® is unavailable there are other suitable products that can be used, for more information please contact us.